Compare Tree Removal Quotes Now

 The short answer is, yes, dead trees are dangerous.
 They also become more and more dangerous as time goes on.
 The longer you procrastinate about getting something done about your dead tree, the more likely it is that it will fall any day now.

-The reason why they are dangerous is that the timbre begins to break down once the tree has died.
+The reason why they are dangerous1 is that the timbre begins to break down once the tree has died.
 Dead timber is not as strong as live timber as it becomes brittle and prone to breaking.
 As time goes on they start to decompose, rot sets in and branches will start to fall.
 You run a real risk of the whole tree actually falling over.
 It’s not a case of if but when.

 What should I do with a dead tree?

 It is definitely worth removing the whole tree in one go if you are able to do it.
-Getting a tree company back out a second time to remove the other half of your tree is only doing to end up costing more.
+Getting a tree company back out a second time to remove the other half of your tree is only going to end up costing more.
 It is more economical to get it all done in one go.

 Signs a tree is dead

 Some people do have trouble telling whether a tree is dead or not, especially if the tree is a deciduous tree and loses all its leaves in the winter anyway.
 Some think that a tree can just skip a year of blooming with leaves after winter.
-This is not true and if you do notice a tree is not germinating leaves or is losing all of its leaves at the wrong time of the year it’s a good sign of the tree is dying or totally dead.
+This is not true and if you do notice a tree is not germinating leaves or is losing all of its leaves at the wrong time of the year it’s a good sign that the tree is dying or totally dead.

-A sure-fire way to tell is to break the tip of a branch and have a look at the color of the inside.
+A surefire way to tell is to break the tip of a branch and have a look at the color of the inside.
 A live tree will have some green in there although you will need to look closely to see it.
 If it is life it will also be a lot harder to break off as the fibers of the tree are better at keeping the tree in one piece.
 A dead tree will snap quite easily and the inside will be clearly dead.
 There will be no moisture and the color will be brown.

 Damage caused by falling dead trees

 The damage caused by a dead tree that finally does fall over can be extensive.
 When a tree dies one thing people don’t realize is that the roots of the tree also die.
 In actual fact, the roots of a tree will decay at a much faster rate than the rest of the tree above the ground.
 This is because of the amount of moisture in the ground.
-Moisture is great for a live tree, but once a tree is dead, moisture rots wood and the little bug and enzymes go to work breaking down the timber even faster.
+Moisture is great for a live tree, but once a tree is dead, moisture rots the wood and the little bug and enzymes go to work breaking down the timber even faster.

 If a tree is dead above ground you can be sure that the root system below ground is in a much more rapid state of decay.
-This will mean the tree very unstable and likely to fall.
+This will mean the tree is very unstable and likely to fall.

 Cost calculator for tree services